James Wong Kim Min

-Datuk Amar James Wong Kim Min (黄金明 (黃金明, N̂g Kim-bêng, Wong4 Gam1 Ming4, Huáng Jīnmíng); Pha̍k-fa-sṳ: Vòng Kîm-mìn) (6 August 1922 – 18 July 2011) was a Malaysian politician active in the politics of Sarawak for decades.
+James Wong Kim Min (黄金明 (黃金明, N̂g Kim-bêng, Wong4 Gam1 Ming4, Huáng Jīnmíng); Pha̍k-fa-sṳ: Vòng Kîm-mìn) (6 August 1922 – 18 July 2011) was a Malaysian politician active in the politics of Sarawak for decades.
 Wong holds the record as the longest serving assemblyman in the history of the state of Sarawak, holding the office for nearly fifty years.
 Wong served as the first Deputy Chief Minister of Sarawak and the president of the Sarawak National Party (SNAP).
 He held several other ministries of Sarawak politics until his retirement in 2001.

 Personal life

 Wong was born in Limbang, Kingdom of Sarawak, on 6 August 1922.
 Sarawak was a British protectorate at the time.

 Early political career

 He began his political career in 1951, when he was elected to the Limbang District Council.

 In 1956, Wong was elected to Sarawak's legislature, the Council Negri, which is now known as the Sarawak State Legislative Assembly.
 He continued to hold office in the Legislative Assembly until his retirement in 2001.

 Malaysia became an independent country in 1963.
 Wong had been a member of the Malaysian Solidarity Convention's Sarawak delegation in 1962, which negotiated the formation of the new nation.
 Stephen Kalong Ningkan, the then president of the Sarawak National Party (SNAP), became the first Chief Minister of Sarawak, while Wong became the state's first deputy Chief Minister.